ahicks92/fastnet/specification.md

 There is an entity called the message coalescing group (MCG).
 There is a time called the message coalescing delay (MCD).
 The MCD must be settable by the user of the implementation with at least millisecond precision and must default to 25 MS.
-Finally, there is an entity called the message coalescing group modification time (MCGMT).
+Finally, there is a time called the message coalescing group modification time (MCGMT).

-The following algorithm must be executed on a per-message-channel basis every time an uncorrupted packet with the end of message flag is received.
+The following algorithm must be executed on a per-message-channel basis every time an unreliable or a reliable and uncorrupted packet with the end of message flag is received.

+The MCG is conceptually a pair of integers specifying the beginning and end of the range of packets under consideration.
+The beginning of the MCG is always 0.
-The MCG is computed by looking at the container of messages for the channel in question.
+The end of the MCG is computed by looking at the container of messages for the channel in question and applying the following refignments.
 The following description is only conseptual.
-An implementation is encouraged to use a more efficient algorithm.
+An implementation is encouraged to use a more efficient algorithm but must act as if it had implemented the following less efficient one.

-To compute the MCG:
+To compute the MCG's end:

 - Start with all packets in the packet container for the channel in question.